The Eyrie Sector Rock Climbing

 BETA PHOTO: The Eyrie Sector showing routes as of Fall 2012.

 The Eyrie Sector is the East face of the Halidome lying essentially above The Chuting Gallery.
-It is ESE facing and therefore gets better sun than if it was due East facing.
+It is ESE facing and therefore gets better sun than if it was due East-facing.
 The granite is largely too good to be true, honestly.
 The climbing is both bolted and fully trad.
 It is easy to imagine a dozen really good routes once things have been flushed out.
-Presently, two have been established - both excellent.
+Presently, two routes have been established - both excellent.

-2 Total Routes
+3 Total Climbing Routes

 Featured Route For The Eyrie Sector

-News and Events For The Eyrie Sector
+: The Eyrie Sector